parcel-bundler/watcher/README.md

 ## WASM

 The `@parcel/watcher-wasm` package can be used in place of `@parcel/watcher` on unsupported platforms.
 It relies on the Node `fs` module, so in non-Node environments such as browsers, an `fs` polyfill will be needed.
-The `@parcel/watcher-wasm` package is published as an ESM-only module.

 **Note**: the WASM implementation is significantly less efficient than the native implementations because it must crawl the file system to watch each directory individually.
 Use the native `@parcel/watcher` package wherever possible.